toteat/design_system_vue/README.md

 # Toteat Design System for Vue 3

 A TypeScript-based design system for Vue 3 applications.
 Ships with modern ECMAScript syntax (ESNext).
+This design system is primarily developed for Toteat's needs, and its development roadmap will be guided by Toteat's requirements.

 ## Installation